Skip to Content

 Current Moon Phase:

-To find out what the current moon phase is from your location, you can use Today’s Moon Phase from Moon Giant.
+You can also use Today’s Moon Phase from Moon Giant.
 This will tell you the current moon cycle for today’s date.

 You can also use the following tool to see the current moon phase for today’s date.
 This widget was provided by In-The-Sky.org, a website that includes many astronomy tools including a night sky guide and an interactive planetarium